|Pilot William "Bill" Hutcheson (survived)

 Fate of the Pilot

 After bailing out into a swamp, he was strafed on the ground, but only his parachute was hit.
-He spent the day wandering in the bush, then used a log to float down a stream towards the coast.
-After arriving at a village, he borrowed a canoe and reached 30-Mile Drome during the morning of June 18.
+He spent the day wandering in the jungle, then used a log to float down a stream towards the coast.
+After arriving at a village, he borrowed a canoe and reached 30-Mile Drome during the morning of June 18, 1942 and returned to duty.

 PNG Museum Aircraft Status Card - P-39 Airacobra 41-7222 notes pilot as 2nd Lt.
 Paul J. Magre